This post may contain affiliate links.

-Air Fryer Salmon is a heartbreaker.
-Utterly tender and flaky inside, with a blush of crispness on top, it is so darn delicious it will make it basically impossible for you to ever order salmon in a restaurant again.
+Air Fryer Salmon is utterly tender and flaky inside, with a blush of crispness on top.
+It’s quick and easy to make (cooks in 10 minutes!) and so darn delicious, it will make it basically impossible for you to ever order salmon in a restaurant again.

 • Brown Sugar or Honey.
 Brown sugar or honey gives the salmon the perfect amount of sweetness and helps it caramelize.